RushikeshPadaval/community-app1/README.md

 npm install
 npm start

-My request dont use Brave Browser Use edge or chrome
+My request dont use Brave Browser Use edge or chrome for locally run